 Hardware, Software, & Polyester: The Phantoms’ New Skin.

-Established in 2022, the Lossie Phantoms are the official RAF Lossiemouth Station esports club.
+Established in 2022, the Lossie Phantoms are the official RAF Lossiemouth Station Esports Club.
 As the person overseeing the club, I’ve spent a lot of time thinking about our “ohhh scary” branding.
 We lean heavily into the phantom aesthetic, predominantly purple and black, which suggests a level of spectral menace that we rarely actually possess in person.
 We are, I can safely say, far more friendly than our logo implies.

 To create a Phantom skin from a concept into a proper club attire, I went to a website called MyClub.
 They are effectively the creators of team visions, capable of taking a description and a crest and manifesting it into a bespoke kit.